-- Programs Supporting Adaptive Management of the Delta The Fellow will have the opportunity to interface directly and work in close collaboration with the Board as a whole and with individual members to research governmental and non-governmental agencies and organizations that implement programs related to: - o Climate Change/Adaptive Management Water Supply Reliability - Climate Change/Adaptive Management Water Quality - o Climate Change/Adaptive Management Levees - Climate Change/Adaptive Management Delta as an Evolving Place
+- Programs Supporting Adaptive Management of the Delta The Fellow will have the opportunity to interface directly and work in close collaboration with DSP AMISB staff and the Board as a whole and with individual members to research governmental and non-governmental agencies and organizations that implement programs related to:

+- Restoration Adaptive Management

+- Adaptive Management

+- Water Supply Reliability

+- Water Quality

+- o Levees

+- Delta as an Evolving Place

-Opportunities will exist to synthesize information obtained from research and site visits with governmental and non-governmental staff in anticipation of assisting in the preparation of the Delta ISB's report to the Delta Stewardship Council.
+- Synthesis of Information Opportunities will exist to synthesize information obtained from research and site visits with governmental and non-governmental staff to assist with the preparation of the Delta ISB's reports to the Delta Stewardship Council.
 This may also require participating in meetings and coordinating with program staff from other agencies and organizations.

-Delta Science Plan - As required by the Delta Plan, the Delta Science Program prepared a Delta Science Plan in December 2013 (http://deltacouncil.ca.gov/sites/default/files/documents/files/Delta-Science-Plan-12-30-2013.pdf).
+- Delta Science Plan As required by the Delta Plan, the Delta Science Program prepared a Delta Science Plan in December 2013 (http://deltacouncil.ca.gov/sites/default/files/documents/files/Delta-Science-Plan-12-30-2013.pdf).
 The Delta Science Plan is a framework for conducting science that organizes and integrates Delta science activities and builds an open collaborative science community (One Delta, One Science).
 The Plan proposed 31 actions intended to strengthen, organize, and communicate science to provide relevant, credible, and legitimate decision-support for policy and management actions.
 Chapter 3 of the Plan describes the use of adaptive management as a tool to manage complex natural resources programs and projects and Chapter 4 discusses the necessity of building a science infrastructure.
 The Fellow may be asked to assist in the implementation of one or more tasks identified in the Science Plan.